There's a Lake of Stew and of Whiskey Too

 Ignore Them

 If you've seen the videos, a new one every week, of Black people attacking Asian people, you might come to the conclusion that Black people are attacking Asian people.
-That they've been doing so for quite some time.
+That they've been attacking us for quite some time.
 This is apparently the wrong conclusion to come to.
 An inflammatory and inherently violent conclusion to come to.
 Unfortunately, we can't trust our own eyes, and even if we could, we lack the expertise to put it all into context.
 Fortunately, we can be sure our media class will be right there with us to hold our hands and help us correctly interpret what we're seeing.
 We will be asked to analyze all the reasons why these attacks are occurring.
 We will be asked to meditate on the nuanced interplay between a clever constellation of weighty, academic concepts including, but not limited to: white supremacy, ’the carceral state’, misogyny, capitalism, not-leftist liberals, how your dad didn’t support BLM, the model minority myth, imperialism, media representation.
 If it appears that generating this requisite worldview to fully understand what we’re seeing seems like a surefire way to develop schizophrenia, there's no need to worry, our media class has already figured it out for you.

 Get Out.